 The New Standard

-The New Standard is Windsor’s premiere jazz quartet featuring Sara Fontaine on vocals, Ryan Fontaine on double bass and Mike Karloff on piano and Vanessa Harnish on percussion.
+The New Standard is Windsor’s premiere jazz quartet featuring Sara Fontaine on vocals, Ryan Fontaine on double bass, Andy Tattersall on guitar and Vanessa Harnish on percussion.
+If desired, horns (trumpet and saxophone) can be added.

-Originally formed as entertainment for Caesar’s Windsor, the band has expanded its repertoire to include jazz renditions of popular radio hits in a "Post Modern Jukebox" style.
+Originally formed as entertainment for Caesar’s Windsor, the band has expanded its repertoire to include jazz renditions of popular radio hits.
 They are suitable for weddings, cocktails, corporate functions, music lounges, private parties and country clubs.

-The New Standard specializes in setting a perfect mood for your special event.
-They are sure to appeal to young and old alike.
-Whether they are playing “Embraceable You” during your first dance or delighting your receiving line with “Blue Moon” or pumping up the crowd with "Single Ladies" they are an upscale addition to any wedding celebration or party.
-Suitable for cocktail or dinner music they are ready to wow your guests.
+The New Standard specializes in setting a perfect mood for your special event and are sure to appeal to young and old alike.
+Whether they are playing “Embraceable You” during your first dance, delighting your receiving line with “Blue Moon” or pop standards like Laufey, Carol King and Micheal Buble, they are an upscale addition to any wedding celebration, festival or party.
+Suitable for cocktail, dinner music or the main entertainment they are ready to wow your guests.
 With very reasonable rates, The New Standard is a perfect fit for any size event.

 About Ryan Fontaine: